CarterEVERYTHING-Codes/ClassVote/README.md

-# Sound Vote Sessions
+# ClassVote

-Sound Vote Sessions is a real-time, interactive web application where users can create or join voting sessions to collectively decide on sounds.
+ClassVote is a real-time, interactive web application where users can create or join voting sessions to collectively decide on sounds.
 Participants can cast "like" or "dislike" votes, and a live leaderboard tracks the scores.
 Session administrators have controls to manage the voting rounds and end sessions.

 ## Tech Stack